-Unfortunately, Track Changes colors are saved locally on each computer, so the settings I use won’t “stick” to the manuscript when I send it back to you.
-You have to make these changes on your own computer.
-Do give them a try—your brain will thank you for helping it make sense of the markup.
+Unfortunately, Track Changes colors are saved locally on each computer, so the settings that I use won’t “stick” to the manuscript when I send it back to you.
+You’ll have to make these changes on your own computer.
+Give it a try—your brain will thank you for giving it a more intuitive sense of the markup.

 On the Review tab, click the little pull-out arrow at the bottom right of the Track Changes area.
 Then Click Advanced Options.

-You may be tempted to go crazy and choose a personalized color palette, but the color scheme I’m about to recommend will make reading the markup much more intuitive.
+You may be tempted to go crazy with a personalized palette, but the color scheme I’m about to recommend makes reading markup downright intuitive.
 Set Insertions to Teal and Deletions to Gray – 25%.
-Then set Moved From to Gray – 25% and Moved To to Teal (or purple, because who doesn’t need more purple in their life?).
+Then set Moved From to Gray – 25% and Moved To to Teal.

 Don’t change anything else.
-You’ll find the gray deletions fade away and the teal insertions pop out—bonus!—without the angst so often associated with red ink.
+You’ll find the gray deletions fade away into the background and the teal insertions pop out, minus the sting—bonus!—typically associated with red ink.

 4. Resolve the comments.